I have been living in China for more than five years and every time I go home, people ask me:

 Did you like the examples?

 You can see more similar examples in the video for this article, which discusses the best way to learn Chinese characters.
+Also, you will find a larger explanation and plenty of examples in this fantastic post from LTL Mandarin School.

 Is it difficult to learn Chinese characters?